jasonbayton/11ty/_src/projects/managed-info/pricing/index.md

 </div>

-Of course you may choose to licence customers on the standard package as organisations above, get in touch to discuss reseller discounts.
+Of course, you may choose to licence customers on the standard package as organisations above, get in touch to discuss reseller discounts.

 <div class="callout callout-blue">
 <div class="callout-heading callout-heading-small callout-icon-sad">I don't like this pricing</div>